WhiteflagProtocol/whiteflag-java/docs/md/messages.md

 ### Class Diagram

 The class diagram gives a rough overview of the package.
-It is not intended as a complete or an accurate reference for the classes.
-Please see the [WFJL Javadoc API Reference](../javadoc) for all details.
+It is not intended as a complete or accurate reference for the classes.
+Instead, please see the [WFJL Javadoc API Reference](../javadoc) for all details.

 ![WFJL Message Class Diagram](../uml/messages.png)